 With all this considered, we still recommend carrying a paper map, or map booklet.
 While technology has done a tremendous amount to make navigating while hiking easier, there is simply no replacement for carrying a physical map with you.
 If your phone runs out of battery or you drop it in one of the many swimming holes along the GR20 you’ll be glad you had your handy paper map to rely on.

-If you’re interested in getting access to the GPS data used to create all of the maps in this post, we are happy to offer our GR20 GPX files for only $4.99.
+If you’re interested in getting access to the GPS data used to create all of the maps in this post, we are happy to offer our GR20 GPX files for sale.
 When you download the GPX file, you’ll get route data for each of the traditional stages of the GR20 as well as all of the common alternate route, plus waypoints for each stop along the way.

 You’ll be able to load the GPX file into the mapping software or GPS phone app of your choice!